Fault-Tolerant Quantum Key Distribution: Enabling Overclocked Modulation: INTRODUCTION

 Numerous efforts have been undertaken to address this challenge.
-Some studies have proposed theoretical countermeasures.
-Some protocols \cite{laing2010reference,tamaki2014loss,hwang2017improved,mizutani2019quantum,lu2022unbalanced} efficiently mitigate the impact of static state preparation flaws (SPFs).
-Other protocols address side channels resulting from mode dependencies (including Trojan-horse attacks) \cite{wang2019practical,pereira2019quantum}.
-Furthermore, several protocols tackle correlated modulation, also known as the patterning effect \cite{yoshino2018quantum,pereira2020quantum,zapatero2021security,sixto2022security,kang2022patterning,lu2023intensity,agulleiro2025modeling}.
+Some efforts \cite{laing2010reference,tamaki2014loss,hwang2017improved,mizutani2019quantum,lu2022unbalanced} efficiently mitigate the impact of static state preparation flaws (SPFs).
+Other efforts address side channels resulting from mode dependencies (including Trojan-horse attacks) \cite{wang2019practical,pereira2019quantum}.
+Furthermore, several protocols or proofs tackle correlated modulation, also known as the patterning effect \cite{yoshino2018quantum,pereira2020quantum,zapatero2021security,sixto2022security,kang2022patterning,lu2023intensity}.
 However, these studies typically address only one or a few of the aforementioned issues in isolation: most works fail to account for the presence of correlations; some studies only consider correlated intensity sources \cite{yoshino2018quantum,zapatero2021security,sixto2022security}; and some focus solely on correlated bit and basis encoding in ideal single-photon systems \cite{pereira2020quantum}.
 Moreover, some studies have attempted to address this problem from a technical standpoint, including data post-processing \cite{yoshino2018quantum}, pre-processing \cite{kang2022patterning,lu2023intensity}, and correlation-mitigating modulators \cite{roberts2018patterning,lu2021intensity,gao2023suppression}.
 However, these latter approaches only consider intensity correlations and their performance requires further improvement.